sisoalbert/tensorflowjs-movenet/README.md

 ### ← index.html

-We simply have a script tag in our HTML to grab the latest version of TensorFlow.js and the MobileNet class that can take image data as input and output predictions for what it sees in that image data.
+We simply have a script tag in our HTML to grab the latest version of TensorFlow.js and the COCO-SSD class that can take image data as input and output predictions for what it sees in that image data.

 In this case we simply reference the following to bring in TensorFlow.js: